Picus303/FaceTidieux/README.md

 # FaceGen

 Customizable face generator with filter controls and multi-face blending, powered by an autoencoder and a genetic algorithm.
+Don't hesitate to check the tutorial in the left corner to get help.

 ## Requirements